yhaooo11/yhaooo11/README.md

 ### I'm Yifan Hao and I am:

 - A third year Computer Science + Statistics student at the University of British Columbia
-- Currently working on documentation tools as a Software Engineering Intern @ Sony Pictures Imageworks
+- A previous Software Engineer Intern @ Sony Pictures Imageworks, working on studio infrastructure
 - A previous Software Development Intern @ Verto Health, working on Digital Twin Software
 - Interested in bouldering and fish tanks (recently)